vector-ok/team-001-backend/README.md

 ## About
-This is the backend I created for my team on our Betalife project, https://betalife-frontend.netlify.app under the BuildForSDG projects.
+This is the backend I created for my team on our Betalife project, [Betalife App] (https://betalife-frontend.netlify.app) under the BuildForSDG projects.